c-cube/ocaml-containers/README.md

 - `Heap`, an imperative heap based on `SplayTree`
 - `Graph`, a polymorphic imperative directed graph (on top of `PHashtbl`)
 - `Hashset`, a polymorphic imperative set on top of `PHashtbl`
+- `LazyGraph`, a lazy graph structure on arbitrary (hashable+eq) types, with basic graph functions that work even on infinite graphs, and printing to DOT.
 - `FQueue`, a purely functional queue structure
 - `Heap`, a purely functional polymorphic heap